Tencent/KNVProtoEngine/ReadMe.txt

 KnvNode::Delete(req); // you should delete req when it is no longer in use

-// Now buffer contents the same data as TestRequestBody.SerialzeToString()
+// Now buffer contains the same data as TestRequestBody.SerialzeToString()
-// Next, write your own code that handles remote procedure call, we assume that buffer contents the whole response packet
+// Next, write your own code that handles remote procedure call, we assume that buffer contains the whole response packet

 string rsp_body(buffer, len);
 KnvNode *rsp = KnvNode::NewFromMessage(rsp_body);